Bryden, Queensland: Geography

 The east of Bryden contains undeveloped bushland on the western slopes of the D'Aguilar Range.

 History

-The name Bryden comes from the name of the first settler in the area.
-The area was originally named Deep Creek.
+The original inhabitants of the Bryden area were the indigenous Wakka Wakka people.
+The name Bryden comes from the name of the first European settler in the area, which was originally named Deep Creek.

-Mount Brisbane Provisional School opened on 17 April 1876 in a bark hut built for free by Mr Carl Blank.
-There was an initial enrolment of 26 students with one teacher Mr Goodwin.
+On 17 April 1876, the Mount Brisbane Provisional School opened in a bark hut built for free by Carl Blank.
+There was an initial enrolment of 26 students with one teacher, Mr Goodwin.
 In 1879, it became Mount Brisbane State School.
-In 1893, it was renamed Deep Creek State School.
-In 1930, it was renamed Bryden State School.
-From 1929 low students numbers caused a number of temporary closures, shared teacher arrangements with Dundas State School, and correspondence school arrangements.
-In 1936 all teaching ceased at the school.
-On 14 April 1947, the school reopened as Bryden Provisional School.
-It closed on 13 May 1963.
+In 1893, it was renamed Deep Creek State School and, in 1930, it was renamed Bryden State School.

+From 1929, low students numbers caused a number of temporary closures, shared teacher arrangements with Dundas State School, and correspondence school arrangements.
+In 1936, all teaching ceased at the school.
+On 14 April 1947, the school reopened as Bryden Provisional School, which closed on 13 May 1963.
 It was on a 3 acre site on Loughrans Road (27.2696°S 152.5827°E).